-Ms.McMurtry grew up in Vernon, British Columbia, Canada.
-She holds a Master of Music degree in Performance and Literature from the Eastman School of Music, and an Advanced Master of Music degree in Opera from the Royal Scottish Academy of Music and Drama in Glasgow, where she was a winner of the Opera Trust Scholarship.
+Lynne grew up in Vernon, B.C., and attended the University of British Columbia, the Eastman School of Music, and the Royal Scottish Academy of Music and Drama, where she was a winner of the Opera Trust Scholarship.
 Lynne lives in Fredonia, NY, where she teaches at the State University of New York College at Fredonia.

 McMurtry is a force of nature ...
 This young artist has pipes of steel, an assured technique and great stage presence, which bode a great future.